edugca/xlDESSAZ/README.md

 	* So far, the tool has only been tested with vertically-aligned vectors and matrices.
 So, data should be vertically-aligned.

 ## Version history

+v 0.2.2 (2022-10-07)

+* Bug fix: moving VBA modules to a workbook without a reference to Microsoft Scripting raised error in reason of non-declared constants.

+* Bug fix: debug routines were moved to main modules to avoid missing references.

 v 0.2.1 (2022-10-01)

 * Bug fix: decimal separators different from comma were not being correctly processed.